Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 Similiar to above you can run FASTQC again with your new trimmed reads.
 Comparing the original html and the new one you should note the differences (higher quality and no adapters).

-You can also count the number of reads for each of your files.
+You can also count the number of reads for each of your files exactly how you did above (of course with different reads).
 How does this compare to the original count?
 What percentage of your reads did you lose?
+How many reads are unpaired?

 ## Genome Assembly w/ SPAdes
 manual: http://cab.spbu.ru/software/spades/